mellor-lab/mellor-lab.github.io/book/contents/our-team/members/lauraalberio.md

 :class: note
 - I like to read fiction and novels
 - Cooking, especially Italian dishes
-- I love to start more crochet projects than I can finish
 - Looking after my plants and flowers
+- and I love to start more crochet projects than I can finish
 ```
 &nbsp;